mdyao/Interact_Self_supervised_denoising/README.md

 Please run the train.py for training and test.py for testing.

 More details will be updated recently.
-If you have more questions, please contact me as follows.
+If you have more questions, please contact me.